oeroche/wedding/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting started
-> _You must have <npm/> installed globally before you begin_
+> You must have <npm/> installed globally before you begin.

-> _You also must have a repo for your project on Possible Future’s Github._
+> You also must have a repo for your project on Possible Future’s Github.

-> _If you don’t know how to do it or don’t have the access, ask your tech-lead._
+> If you don’t know how to do it or don’t have the access, ask your tech-lead.

 #### 1. Download this project
 Open Terminal and change the current working directory to the location where you want the cloned directory to be made.